Beki2121/Evangadi-Forum/client/README.md

 setEmptyChat(true);
 // Clear typing indicators for logged-out user socket.emit("stop_typing", {
-userId: user?.userid, // Use optional chaining just in case
+userid: user?.userid, // Use optional chaining just in case
 roomId: PUBLIC_CHAT_ROOM_ID, // Or any room user was in });
 setTypingUsers({});